iPmartNetwork/BirdX.Chat/README.md

 This repository is the **BirdX Chat application**: `client/` (React PWA) and `server/` (Node.js API).
 Deploy it on **your own domain** for your team or community.

+The marketing site lives in a **separate repo**: [birdx-marketing](https://github.com/iPmartNetwork/birdx-marketing) ([birdx.chat](https://birdx.chat)).
+See [WORKSPACE.md](./WORKSPACE.md) for how to lay out both projects on disk.

-It does **not** include the public marketing site ([birdx.chat](https://birdx.chat)), pre-built Windows/Android installers, or iOS builds.
-Those are part of the **hosted BirdX** product operated by [iPmart Network](https://github.com/iPmartNetwork).
+Pre-built Windows/Android installers and iOS builds are part of the **hosted BirdX** product operated by [iPmart Network](https://github.com/iPmartNetwork).
 Self-hosters use the browser/PWA on their server URL.

 ### Hosted BirdX (official)